Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 connection with any of the products or services described herein is provided solely by the

-owner, advertiser, manufacturer or supplier of that product and/or service, and not by JTSL.
+owner, advertiser, manufacturer or supplier of that product and/or service, and not by BCML.

 uninterrupted or error-free, that defects will be corrected, or that this Site or the server